ESA-eodashboards/eodashboard-narratives/science-hub-team-4-story.md

 ## Challenge
-Snow varies greatly in its characteristics and effects.
-Two primary types are dry snow and wet snow, which differ in water content, density, grain size, and formation conditions.
+Snow varies greatly in its characteristics and radiative effects.
+Skiers are well-familiarized with variations in snow wetness.Two primary types are dry snow and wet snow, which differ in water content, density, grain size, and formation conditions.
 Dry snow is powdery and light, occurring in cold temperatures well below freezing, whereas wet snow contains higher water content, is denser, and forms near or above freezing temperatures.

+Skiers are well-familiarized with variations in snow wetness.
 Mapping wet snow is critical because it influences water resource management, flood prediction, climate research, agriculture, and disaster preparedness.
 Mapping wet snow accurately remains a challenge due to the complex interaction of radar signals with snow characteristics.
-While dry snow allows deeper penetration of C-band radar signals (up to 10 meters), wet snow’s higher liquid water content absorbs microwave radiation, limiting penetration to just a few centimeters.
+While dry snow allows deeper penetration of C-band radar signals (up to 10 meters), wet snow’s higher liquid water content absorbs microwave radiation, limiting penetration to less than 10 centimeters.
 This leads to a strong contrast in radar backscatter intensity, with wet snow showing significantly lower backscatter compared to dry snow or snow-free ground.
-Current mapping methods rely heavily on thresholding, filtering, and the availability of dry snow reference areas or optical imagery, which can be computationally expensive, regionally limited, and prone to errors in complex terrain.
-Moreover, these approaches struggle to distinguish wet snow from other wet surfaces like soil.
+Current mapping methods rely heavily on thresholding, filtering, and the presence of adjacent dry snow reference areas.
+These methods can be computationally expensive, regionally limited, and prone to errors in complex terrain.
+Without snow/no-snow boundaries from optical imagery, these approaches struggle to distinguish wet snow from other wet surfaces like soil.

 <div style="text-align: center;"> <img src="https://github.com/eurodatacube/eodash-assets/blob/main/stories/ScienceHub-Challenge-September-2025/Team-4/radarSnowMapping.png?raw=true" width="500"/> <p><b>Figure 1.</b>Schematic representation of microwave interaction with a snow layer.
 The diagram illustrates the transmission (𝑃𝑡) and reflection (𝑃𝑟) of electromagnetic waves at the air–snow interface.</p>